nice-marmot/image-dither/README.md

 # Methods of image dithering

 Dithering is a class of methods that apply noise/distortions to a set of data to minimize quantization error.

-This is intended to highlight differences and effectiveness of different dithering methods, not necessarily to replicate the original image.
-Dithering is done with a 5-color greyscale color palette unless otherwise specified.
+This is a useful concept for lossy audio compression, image compression, and more.
+The methods here are specifically concerned with approximating an original image using a very limited set of greyscale values.
 A larger color palette would result in closer replication of the original image, but the small palette used here highlights differences between methods.
-The below dithering methods work for color images as well, but I'm keeping them to greyscale for the moment to limit comparisons to luminance and texture.
+These methods work for color images as well, but I'm keeping them to greyscale to limit comparisons to luminance and texture.

 ## Original image:
 ![Original image](outputs/original.jpg)